 5. In this passage also reference is made to the zeal of Phinehas as corresponding to that of Elijah.

-6. Schen (Horæ Hebr. tomus ii. p.
+6. Schöttgen (Horæ Hebr. tomus ii. p.
 534) has not correctly apprehended the meaning of this passage.
 It is not 'statim cum ipso Messiæ adventu,' but prope or proxime (h)ybl Kwms.)
-Schen writes inaccurately t)ybh.
+Schöttgen writes

 7. Of course this is the Hebrew word used in Is. lii.
 7 ('that published salvation').
 None the less significant, however, in this connection, is the fact that the word is pronounced like the Name of Jesus.

 The period of Elijah's advent would, according to one opinion (Pirqé de R. Eliez.
 43), be a time of genuine repentance by Israel, although it is not stated that this change would be brought about by his ministry.
 On the other hand, his peculiar activity would consist in settling ceremonial and ritual questions, doubts, and

 difficulties, in making peace, in restoring those who by violence had been wrongfully excluded from the congregation and excluding those who by violence had been wrongfully introduced (Bab.
 Mets. i.
 8; ii.
 8; iii.
 4, 5; Eduy. vii.
 7).
 He would also restore to Israel these three things which had been lost: the golden pot of Manna (Ex. xvi.
 33), the vessel containing the anointing oil, and that